Four Reasons Why Breastfeeding Is Like Sex

 Baby brain can sound like an insult, particularly in our task oriented, mathematical and rational society.
-But if you have been to my workshop you’ll know that baby brain is all part of natures grand plan.
+But if you’ve read my book you’ll know that baby brain is all part of natures grand plan.

 It seems to me that the more we know about breastfeeding the harder it is to actually breastfeed.